 It may come with toy-motifs to make the device less intimidating to children.

-The 3M™ Littmann® Classic II Infant Stethoscope works well with the littlest patient.
+The 3M™ Littmann® Classic II Infant Stethoscope is ideal for pediatric patients.
 It’s because the head is suitable for infants, acoustic quality is good, and ear tips seal out extraneous noise.

 Materials used in its construction resist aging.Today’s internet pricing ranges from $79.99 to $115.00+.
 It carries a three-year warranty.